Flexibility - Mobility Mobility

 Which method is best?

-Static methods produce far fewer instances of muscle soreness, injury and damage to connective tissues than dynamic or ballistic methods.
-Static methods are simple to carry out and may be conducted virtually anywhere.
-For maximum gains in flexibility in the shortest possible time PNF technique is the most appropriate.
+Static methods produce far fewer muscle soreness, injury and damage to connective tissues than dynamic or ballistic methods.
+Static methods are simple to carry out and maybe conducted virtually anywhere.
+For maximum gains in flexibility in the shortest possible time, the PNF technique is the most appropriate.
 Dynamic - slowed controlled movements through the full range of the motion - will reduce muscle stiffness.
-Where the sport or event requires ballistic movement then ballistic stretches should be employed as part of the warm up.
+Where the sport or event requires movement, then dynamic stretches should be employed as part of the warm-up.

 What order should the flexibility methods be used?